|Home > Fleet Lists Index > Blackpool Tramway|

 Boat 230 is out of service awaiting workshop space for an overhaul.

-Twin Car 272+T2 is currently out of service following a fire in September 2016.
+Twin Car 272+T2 suffered a fire in September 2016 and remains out of service.

 Brush 290 is at Rigby Road for storage only and remains in the ownership of the Fleetwood Heritage Leisure Trust.